grayson-charlier/Drones-By-Nature/README.md

-# Drone By Nature - Modern Material Design Website
+# Drone By Nature - Modern Material Design Redesign

 A modern, redesigned version of the Drone By Nature marketplace website, following Google Material Design 3 standards.